-6. An approved candidate shall pay such fees as may be determined from time to time by Council.
+6. A candidate shall pay such fees as may be determined from time to time by the Council.

-Master of Education (MEd)
+Master of Education (MEd) at Honours Level

-1. The degree of Master of Education Pass or Honours may be awarded by the Council on the recommendation of the Higher Degree Committee of the Faculty of Professional Studies (hereinafter referred to as the Committee) to a candidate who has satisfactorily completed an approved program of advanced study.
+1. The degree of Master of Education at Honours level may be awarded by the Council on the recommendation of the Higher Degree Committee of the Faculty of Professional Studies (hereinafter referred to as the Committee) to a candidate who has satisfactorily completed a program of advanced study and demonstrated ability to undertake research by the submission of a thesis embodying the results of an original investigation.